knpuniversity/php-beginner-series/knpu/episode3/optional-function-arguments.rst

 By the way, the name and arguments to a function are called the "signature".
-When you hear people talking about a function's signature, it's just a smart-sounding way to refer to the arguments that function has.
+When you hear people talking about a function's signature, it's just a smart-sounding way to refer to the arguments that function has and also the value it returns.
 So now you'll sound even smarter when talking with your cool new programmer friends.